 In this course, we will critically explore selected topics from the broad field of popular culture in Japan, with a focus on the relationships between cultural products, consumption practices, and social norms, practices, and tensions within Japanese society.
 We will briefly cover the topic of the historical development of popular cultural industry in Japan, followed by the recent emergence of a discourse on "cool Japan."
-Most of the course will be devoted to exploring specific fandoms, subcultures or cultural categories constructed around consumption practices such as otaku, the dôjinshi world, J-rappers, gyaru, visual-kei fans and the legendary fans of the Takarazuka Revue.
-Gender and sexuality will be themes running throughout the course.
+Most of the course will be devoted to exploring specific fandoms, subcultures or cultural categories constructed around consumption practices such as otaku, the dôjinshi world and fujoshi female consumers of male-male eroticism, J-rappers, gyaru, visual-kei fans and the legendary fans of the Takarazuka Revue.
+Fans' creative "play" with norms of gender and sexuality will be a theme running throughout the course.
 We will also explore questions of creativity and self-expression, constructions of "deviance," and the role of popular culture in resistance to, or reinscription of, dominant norms.